yashuk803/Online_education/README.md

 Symfony DEMO Onlain Education Application
 ===================

-Edustage is the future platform that is designed to create and distribute interactive educational content .
+This Application  in future  will be a  that platform is designed to create and distribute interactive educational content .
 Platform is suitable for a multitude of e-learning activities.

 ------------